Supporting Best Practice in Dietetics

 - Nutrition & Dietetics – the scientific journal of DAA, and Australia’s leading peer-reviewed journal in its field.

-Various DAA Interest Groups and working groups, made-up of dietitians with expertise in certain areas of practice, develop evidence-based resources for other dietitians to access.
+Various DAA Interest Groups and working groups, made-up of Accredited Practising Dietitians (APDs) with expertise in certain areas of practice, develop evidence-based resources for members to access.
 For example, in late 2016, a working group of DAA members developed an evidence summary on the ‘Dietary Management of Adult Patients with Type 2 Diabetes in the Acute Care Setting’.

 DAA is proud of the various ways we support our members to practice evidence-based nutrition.